sandeshpokhrel54/Xpoints/README.md

 - python fetch_main.py --t *team_name* --s *season*
     - Eg. python fetch_main.py --t "Chelsea" --s "2022"

+You also get a plot at the end, of the latest fixture the team played.

 TODO:
 - currently fetches and calculates for all the games of a particular season; try for latest matchweek of all teams
 - maybe a bot to tweet xpoints after each game